PostHog/posthog.com/contents/blog/hosthog-blog.md

 ## I don’t live in London.
 Where will the next HostHog be?

 We definitely plan to host more events in the future, but we don’t yet know when or where they will be.
-If you’d like to suggest a location, or have any other feedback then just let us know in [the PostHog Slack group](/slack).
+If you’d like to suggest a location, or have any other feedback then just let us know in [our community page](/posts).

 ## Do I need to RSVP?